dmyersturnbull/typed-dfs/README.md

 All of the normal DataFrame methods are available.
 Use `.untyped()` or `.vanilla()` to make a detyped copy that doesn’t enforce requirements.
+Use `.convert(df)` to convert a DataFrame to your type.

+### 💔 Limitations

+- Multi-level columns are not yet supported.
+- Duplicate column names are not supported.
+- A typed DF cannot have columns "level_0", "index", or "Unnamed: 0".
+- `inplace` is forbidden in some functions; avoid it or use `.vanilla()`.

 ### 🔌 Serialization support